Moon Pilot: Release

 The film debuted at New York's famous Radio City Music Hall as their Easter holiday attraction.
 Also on the program was Disneyland, U.S.A., a live stage show co-produced by the Disney team that featured elements and characters from the famed theme park in Anaheim, California.
+Moon Pilot was later released through VHS on July 26, 1986.

 Reception

 Bosley Crowther of The New York Times wrote that the film was "not as witty as it might be ...
 But Charlie is a natural and amusing (isn't every chimpanzee?) and the rocket stuff is fascinating.
 This should be a fun film for the kids."
 A review in Variety said that at first glance the film "is a marvelous mixture of absolute nonsense, a thoroughly intoxicating, high-spirited and full bodied blend of moonshine and monkeyshine", underneath which "lurks a most disarmingly irreverent spoof of the current morbid preoccupation with reaching various heavenly bodies before anyone else beats us to it."
-Harrison's Reports graded the film as "Fair", explaining, "At times the film plays itself out with so much slapstickish absurdity, that it robs the story of whatever entertainment values it strives to achieve."
-The Monthly Film Bulletin stated, "Too often the film sacrifices its high-spirited kick for the reassurances of pleasant family fare.
+Harrison's Reports graded the film as "Fair", explaining: "At times the film plays itself out with so much slapstickish absurdity, that it robs the story of whatever entertainment values it strives to achieve."
+The Monthly Film Bulletin stated: "Too often the film sacrifices its high-spirited kick for the reassurances of pleasant family fare.
 A healthy, iconoclastic film for the most part, though, and one that goes as far as one can reasonably expect its producers to go."